pieterhartel/Truffle-tests-for-free/README.md

 ## Summary

-This repository contains the source code of over 1000 verified smart contracts that were downloaded on 1 Jan 2019 from etherscan.io.
+This repository contains the source code and tests of a sample of about 1100 verified smart contracts that were downloaded on 1 Jan 2019 from etherscan.io.
 The file `scrapedcontractsVerified.json` contains the name, address and other relevant data of all verified smart contracts present on 1 Jan 2019 on https://etherscan.io/contractsVerified

-There are 26 directories `A.dir` ... `Z.dir`, each of which contains contracts with a name beginning with the given letter of the alphabet.

 For each contract there is a directory with the files needed by the `truffle test` command.
 The test script in the `test` directory has been generated from the first up to 50 historic transactions on the block chain as described in a paper currently under review.